 Using our content audit tool will result in a list of action items for each page, the actions items are implemented with the intent of improving the entire website’s performance.

 Why Should I Conduct a SEO Content Audit?

-Companies that published sixteen or more blog posts per month generated 4.5 times more leads than companies that published zero to four monthly posts.
+Companies that published sixteen or more blog posts per month generated 4.5 times more leads (Hubspot) than companies that published zero to four monthly posts.

 That’s almost 50 blog posts per quarter!

 Since good content takes a lot of time and resources to create, your business needs to be analyzing the performance of your content marketing efforts to ensure that your content is not a sunk cost.

 Other than that, there are many great reasons why you would want to perform SEO content audits.

 - SEO – Because the data gained from a SEO content audit provides so much insight, you’ll no longer be left wondering, “what SEO tasks should we work on?” or “what do we prioritize?”.

 An outcome of the audit will be a list of action items that will help you improve the entire quality of your website, as well as get granular action items for each specific piece of content.